DLR-SC/ESID/README.md

 ### Forking ESID

 This is pretty straight-forward.
 Just click the **Fork** button on the top right of this page.
-Then clone the forked repository, perform your changes, push to a feature branch and create a pull request to ESID's develop branch.
+Then clone the forked repository, perform your changes, push to a feature branch, and create a pull request to ESID's develop branch.

 ```bash
 git clone git@github.com:<your user name>/ESID.git